PyCav/PyCav-Library/docs/source/api/quantum/spinsystem.rst

     List of 3-dimensional vectors, [B_x, B_y, B_z], representing the
     magnetic flux density at each spin.
     e.g. [[3.0, 0, 0], [1.5, 0, 0]]

+    *scaling: list, optional*

+    List of floats which scale the spin-spin coupling in different directions. scaling[0] scales the Sx-Sx coupling, [1] the Sy-Sy coupling and [2] the Sz-Sz coupling.

 create_Hamiltonian()
 ^^^^^^^^^^^^^^^^^^^^